pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

     # Domain event attribute ``foo`` has value ``'bar'``.
     assert domain_event1.foo == 'bar'

-    # Map domain event to an encrypted stored event namedtuple.
+    # Map the domain event to an encrypted stored event namedtuple.
     stored_event = ciphered_sequenced_item_mapper.to_sequenced_item(domain_event1)

-    # Attribute values of the domain event are not visible.
+    # Attribute names and values of the domain event are not visible in the encrypted ``state`` field.
     assert 'foo' not in stored_event.state
     assert 'bar' not in stored_event.state

-    # Recover domain event from encrypted stored event.
+    # Recover the domain event from the encrypted state.
     domain_event = ciphered_sequenced_item_mapper.from_sequenced_item(stored_event)

-    # Domain event has the expected attribute value.
+    # Domain event has decrypted attributes.
     assert domain_event.foo == 'bar'

+Please note, the sequence, position, and event type values are not encrypted in the database.
+However, by encrypting the other attribute values, sensitive information, such as personally identifiable information, will always be encrypted at the level of the application.

 Active Record Strategy
 ======================

-An active record strategy writes namedtuples to database records.
+An active record strategy writes sequenced item namedtuples to database records.

 The library has an abstract base class ``AbstractActiveRecordStrategy``.
 The method ``append()`` can be used to write namedtuples into the database.
 The method ``get_items()`` is used to